ravpacheco/check-name/README.md

 # Future work

-- [ ] Add names from other languages.
+- [ ] Add support to names from other languages.
+- [ ] Add support to last names.
 - [ ] Suggest similar names.
 - [ ] Add names information about frequence rate, popularity, and rank.